GoutamKuiri99/Electric-Vehicles-Market-Size-Analysis-with-Python/README.md

 | **Electric Utility**                | The electric utility service provider for the vehicle’s location. |
 | **2020 Census Tract**               | The census tract for the vehicle's location. |

-**Get Started:** Dive into the data and explore the insights that will shape the future of electric vehicles.
-For detailed analysis and visualizations, refer to the [project notebook](link-to-your-notebook).

 ---

 Feel free to explore and contribute to the ongoing analysis!